The Rains Came: Production

-Bruce is cast against what had become his established type.

-In later years, Loy recalled that her belief in director Clarence Brown made her willing to try his suggestion for her death scene: "'...people don't die with their eyes closed...
-Why don't you try dying with your eyes open?
+In later years, Loy recalled that her belief in director Clarence Brown made her willing to try his suggestion for her death scene: "'people don't die with their eyes closed...Why don't you try dying with your eyes open?
 You've just got to hold your breath.'
 I held my breath, staring at some fixed object until I began to see stars and everything started to blur and run together.
 I was turning a little blue when he finally called 'Cut!'
 When you trust a director, you'll do anything for him."

 Loy's stylish bad girl role harks back to the vamps, villainesses and dramatic leads she was known for until her success in The Thin Man established her comedic talent.
-After a series of romantic comedies, Loy wanted a good dramatic role, and this was it.
-According to Loy, Louis Bromfield told her, "I think you're giving the best performance of your career."
-After the Second World War and her appearance in The Best Years of Our Lives, her image changed yet again, to that of the ideal mother.
+After a series of romantic comedies, Loy wanted a good dramatic role.
+According to Loy, Louis Bromfield told her "I think you're giving the best performance of your career."
+After the Second World War and her appearance in The Best Years of Our Lives, her image changed yet again to that of the ideal mother.

 The special effects that produced the earthquakes and floods won the first Oscar issued in that category (see below).
 However, Variety praised the human drama: "The simple heroics following the quake are more effective than the earth-rending sequences themselves."

 TCM.com reports some of cinematographer Arthur Miller's recollections about The Rains Came, including his "obsession" with the rain.

 Original prints of the film were tinted sepia.

 Accolades

-It was nominated for six Academy Awards, winning in the category of Special Effects and Sound Effects, for the earthquake and flood sequences.
-It became the first film to win an Academy Award for Best Special Effects, edging out other nominees including The Wizard of Oz and Gone with the Wind.
+It was nominated for five Academy Awards, winning in the category of Special Effects, for the earthquake and flood sequences.
+It became the first film to win an Academy Award for Best Special Effects, edging out other nominees, including The Wizard of Oz and Gone with the Wind.
+It was on a preliminary list of submissions from the studios for an Academy Award for Cinematography (Black-and-White) but was not nominated.